 - Joined the Company in 2014 as Business Development for the MD's Office. - 4 years as council member of the Mauritius Chamber of Commerce and Industry, including being Chairman of its business school. - Co-founded and was the Managing Director of CIDP India, a biotech research company. - 10 years working in India in various roles - including heading M&A for Bharti Airtel, one of the largest telecom operators in India and Africa.
 CFO of an infrastructure company, building shared telecom towers pan-India. - Began career with ING Asset Management in New York, spending 3 years in High Yield bonds.

 ANJANA BISSESSUR-CONHYE

 Manager, MD's Office

-Anjana holds a BSc (Hons) Economics from the University of Mauritius.
-She is a fellow of the Association of Chartered Certified Accountants, UK and holds an MBA (with Merit) from the University of Leicester, UK.
+- BSc (Hons) Economics from the University of Mauritius. - Fellow of the Association of Chartered Certified Accountants, UK - MBA (with Merit) from the University of Leicester, UK.